Skip to Content

 Sometimes the state will make improper mistakes or wrongfully cut corners in the name of law enforcement.
 The Bill of Rights was designed to prevent that type of government misconduct.
 If you are facing charges for a drug offense, you should hire an experienced drug crimes attorney in Starkville to protect your rights.
 At Vollor Law Firm, P.A., we have over 25 years of experience defending people against serious criminal charges, including drug crimes.
 You can rely on us to provide skillful and compassionate representation to preserve your right to a trial free from unjust procedural abuses by the government.

 For more information, call us at (662) 269-6188 or contact us online and request a free consultation with one of our qualified criminal defense attorneys today.
-Proudly serving Vicksburg, Starkville & Mississippi.
+Proudly serving Starkville & all of Mississippi.

 Outstanding Results